 - If you’re hungry, EAT!
 Binge eating is often a very normal response to restriction (aka dieting).

-- If you have been mentally restricting (telling yourself you shouldn’t eat [name of food], or that you’ve eaten too much of it etc.) – then eat whatever it is you’re not giving yourself unconditional permission to eat.
+- If you have been mentally restricting (telling yourself you shouldn’t eat [name of food], or that you’ve eaten too much of it etc.) – then eat whatever it is you’re not giving yourself emotional permission to eat.
+See if you can eat it while staying connected with the experience of eating.

 If 1 and 2 don’t apply: